isomerpages/synapxe-healix/pages/About HEALIX.md

 description: ""
 ---
 <h1>Welcome to HEALIX!</h1>
-<p>HEALIX is dedicated to establishing a unified cloud-based data infrastructure
+<p>HEALIX is dedicated to establishing a unified <strong>cloud-based data infrastructure</strong> that
-that fosters collaboration among public healthcare stakeholders.
-By utilizing common tools and common datasets, HEALIX promotes a balanced approach that enhances autonomy while leveraging common horizontal capabilities.
+fosters collaboration among public healthcare stakeholders.
+Utilizing&nbsp;<strong>common&nbsp;</strong>tools and<strong> </strong>datasets, HEALIX promotes a balanced approach that enhances autonomy while leveraging common horizontal capabilities.
 This platform not only accelerates processes but also leads to significant savings in both costs and manpower.</p>